- Procurement Process Flow

 Procurement Process Flow

 Mapping a procurement process flow can often be an area of procurement management that is overlooked.
-In order to maximise profit margins and improve efficiency to stay cost competitive, mapping out your procurement procedure can help your business identify key areas that may require automation or modification and, ultimately, improve performance.
+In order to maximise profit margins and improve efficiency to stay cost competitive, mapping out your procurement procedure can help your business identify key areas that may require business process automation or modification and, ultimately, improve performance.

 The following article will help you to produce a procurement process map that is unique to the way your business operates.
 To help you map your own procurement process model, the associated Procurement Process Flow Workbook can be used as a starting point to map your procurement processes and to help you identify areas where you can improve company and employee performance.